Bio-SWC-BNE/2019-05-27-GriffithUni-Python/index.md

 <p></p>
 <p>Please unzip after downloading.
 If you are in Mac or Linux, you can use the following commands:</p>
 <p></p>
-<p>Windows: Install Windows For Linux Subsystem then use the following commands in the program:</p>
+<p>Windows: Install Git for Windows then use the following commands in the program:</p>
 <p>wget http://swcarpentry.github.io/shell-novice/data/shell-novice-data.zip</p>
 <p></p>
 <p>Mac:</p>